Menu

 Fast forward to a milestone birthday and wanting something to show for it, I joined a well-known fundraising training group and started to train for my first ever marathon.
 Along the way, I started running (& walking) 5K, 10K, Bay to Breakers (12k) and Half Marathons.
 Ran the marathon, then got complacent and realized I needed a community to keep me motivated.
 I joined the Women Tri Together program and haven't stopped since!
 GGTC helped me survive the pandemic and everyone continues to be a training inspiration.

 These days when I’m not swimming, biking or running, I work as an accounting & finance corporate minion or volunteer using those skills.
-For 2023, I’m trying to improve my Sprint distance time or may attempt Olympic distance.
-At the very least, you’ll see me at Santa Cruz again!
+For 2024, there's the Kaiser Half Marathon, Bay to Breakers (as usual), continue to work on improving my Sprint distance time and attempt Olympic distance in Santa Cruz again!

 Julia Nalven | COMMUNICATIONS DIRECTOR She/Her